Effective training of deep convolutional neural networks for hyperspectral image classification through artificial labeling: Results

 The first experiment's results are presented in Table~\ref{tab:exp1}.
 Each column presents the result for one type of network, each row for a set dataset and the number of training examples.
 Each table cell presents the results with and without pre-training, in percent of Overall Accuracy, including the standard deviation of the result.
-The results from Table~\ref{tab:exp1} were computed from a batch of $n_1=15$ independent runs for each case.
-Additionally, a batch of $n_2=50$ of experiments were performed for sensitivity analysis of small variations of hyperparameter setting and computational library versions; the results were very similar to those presented.
+The results from Table~\ref{tab:exp1} were computed from a batch of $n=15$ independent runs for each case.
+The specific value of $n$ was chosen to provide robust result, after a set of preliminary runs with different $n$ values.
 A Mann--Whitney \emph{U} test was performed on the results to confirm statistical significance of the improvement gained with the proposed method.
 As Overall Accuracy can be sensitive to class imbalances, Average Accuracy and $\kappa$ coefficient were computed for additional verification, and were inspected for negative performance.

 The presented results show that application of the proposed method leads to definite and consistent improvement in accuracy across different images, number of ground truth labels used and network architectures.
 In all but one case, the improvement is statistically significant, and in some cases approaches 20 percentage points.
-The most improvement is seen in the `deep' (A9) network; this is to be expected as this architecture has the most potential to benefit from additional training samples.
+The most challenging is scenario with 5 training samples per class.
+Even average overall accuracy achieved by architecture originally examined on small training set~\cite{yu2017convolutional} does not exceed 67\% on Indian Pines dataset.
+After the application of the proposed method, performance improves up to 72.8\% OA.
+The most improvement is seen in the architecture~\cite{lee2017going}, namely on IP dataset with only 5 training samples per class in fine-tuning procedure, it improves from average 52.62 OA to 74.04 OA.
+This is to be expected as this architecture has the most potential to benefit from additional training samples.
+Considering these improvements, it can be summarized that the results of the experiment support stated hypothesis and the validity of the proposed approach.
 The qualitative evaluation of selected realizations (corresponding to the median score) is presented in Figures~\ref{fig:exp1ip} and~\ref{fig:exp1pu}.
-The results confirm the validity of the proposed approach.